schai6/Lingua/README.md

 Either follow the "Information for Developers" steps above to run locally, or simply head to [our heroku app](https://lingua-learn.herokuapp.com "Lingua").

 ### How to Play:
 The center circle is your cursor.
 Click and drag the screen to position your cursor and then click again to select.

+- Click to sign in.
-First click to sign in.
-Then select your desired language and click "Select" to move on to the choose quest screen.
-Select your quest.
-Once loading finishes, use the WASD keys or the arrow keys to move around.
-Click on a character to begin your conversation.
+- Click to select your desired language and then click "Select" to move on to the choose quest screen.
+- Select your quest and click "Select" to continue.
+- Once loading finishes, use the WASD keys or the arrow keys to move around.
+- Click on a character to begin your conversation.
 Note, you may be prompted to enable your microphone.
-Given the prompt, speak one of the possible answer choices when the blue "Listening!" text is displayed.
-If pronounced correctly, the character will display its next prompt.
-If pronounced incorrectly, red text saying "I do not understand" will appear.
-If sound is not detected, then the "Listening!" text will disappear and you will have to click on the vendor again.
-After your second incorrect response, a hint will be displayed.
-After 5 incorrect responses, then the accuracy threshold will be reduced to allow you to progress through the conversation.
-Have fun, and don't miss the donut guy on the left!
+- Given the prompt, speak one of the possible answer choices when the blue "Listening!" text is displayed.
+  - If pronounced correctly, the character will display its next prompt.
+  - If pronounced incorrectly, red text saying "I do not understand" will appear.
+  - If sound is not detected, then the "Listening!" text will disappear and you will have to click on the vendor again.
+  - After your second incorrect response, a hint will be displayed.
+  - After 5 incorrect responses, then the accuracy threshold will be reduced to allow you to progress through the conversation.
+- Have fun, and don't miss the donut guy on your left!